-We generally support students with more 'a-typical' forms of eating disorder which are more closely linked to anxiety and control.
-Whilst body-image and self-esteem are connected to such disorders they are not the main driver.
+We generally support students with more complex forms of eating disorder which are more closely linked to anxiety and control.
+Whilst body-image and self-esteem are connected to such disorders they are sometimes not the main driver.

 Anorexia Nervosa - there is a strand within this condition which is more closely related to OCD and a 'disgust reflex'.
 A young person becomes anxious, this anxiety is over-whelming and they feel that their throat 'closes' and they are unable to eat.
 Over time they get so used to feeling empty that the tummy pains associated with it are a way of self-harming and experiencing a 'release'.
 These young people often do not go through more ritualistic food behaviours such as cutting food into very small peices, nor do they become obsessed with body images, they simply stop eating.